Former Saints player dies in police custody in Alabama

 Foster signed with the New Orleans Saints as an undrafted free agent in April of 2013.
 He recorded eight tackles and three sacks before injuries cut his career short.
 He was waived by the Saints in August of 2015.

-Along with his wife, Pamela, Foster created a luxury remodeling company called SLAG (Southern Louisiana Granite) to meet renovating homeowners’ demands for countertops after major flooding in 2016 in Baton Rouge.
+Along with his wife, Pamela, Foster created Southern Louisiana Granite, a luxury remodeling company, to meet renovating homeowners’ demands for countertops after major flooding in 2016 in Baton Rouge.